Mohyoo/Ayah-Verse/README.md

 1) Just download the portable zip file from the release page.

 # Installation for Linux:
+You can install the requirements by installing python first, then in a terminal, type 'pip install requirement_name'. <br>
 Requirements (Python libraries): <br>
 1) setproctitle
 2) notifypy
-3) pystray (also requires 'libappindicator-gtk3').
+3) pystray (also requires 'libappindicator-gtk3')
 4) PIL (pillow)
-5) You can install the requirements by installing python first, then in a terminal, type 'pip install requirement_name'.
 <br>